Position: Evaluation of ECG Representations Must Be Fixed: Empirical Study

 \textbf{EchoNext.} For binary classification of structural heart disease from the ECG, we use EchoNext, a dataset of 100,000 10-second 12-lead ECGs \cite{poterucha2025}.
 Each ECG was paired with a contemporaneous echocardiogram, from which structural heart disease labels were derived.
 Details are in Appendix \ref{sec:datasets-echonext}.

-\textbf{Hemodynamic Inference.} We use a private dataset of 9,226 10-second 12-lead ECGs from 5,072 patients at Massachusetts General Hospital (MGH) to evaluate hemodynamic inference \cite{schlesinger2022}.
-We consider two diagnosis tasks, inferring contemporaneous mean pulmonary capillary wedge pressure (m\textsc{PCWP}) and mean pulmonary artery pressure (m\textsc{PA}) as measured by ground-truth right heart catheterization.
+\textbf{Hemodynamic Inference.} We use a private dataset of 9,226 10-second 12-lead ECGs from 5,072 patients at Massachusetts General Hospital (MGH) \cite{schlesinger2022}.
+We consider two diagnosis tasks: contemporaneous mean pulmonary capillary wedge pressure (m\textsc{PCWP}) and mean pulmonary artery pressure (m\textsc{PA}), each measured by ground-truth right heart catheterization.
 Cohort construction and labeling are described in Appendix~\ref{sec:datasets-hemodynamics}.

 \textbf{Patient Forecasting.} We consider the binary prediction task of whether a patient will experience heart failure within one year of an ECG (\textsc{1yr-HF}).
 We define heart failure as echocardiographic left ventricular ejection fraction below 40\%.
 We use the private dataset of \cite{bergamaschi2025}, which includes 913,420 10-second 12-lead ECGs from 82,244 patients at MGH.
 See Section~\ref{sec:datasets-patient-forecasting}.